After all these years my cellphones did a pretty good job, some more, some less.

 LG KE500 (color: bright silver)

-I almost forgot this one.
-It wasn’t the cheapest but it last only for a year.
-I bought a new battery but it didn’t work.
+This phone was probably the first real smartphone I owned and was obsolete and a total mess after a pretty short time.
 Nevertheless I had a lot of fun with this phone: It comes with those illuminated keys and a slide function, so writing SMS was quite amusing.
 The camera was amazing, too!
 With ‘only’ 2 MP but the pictures looked awesome.
 Well… maybe this was the first generation of smart phones with this baby illness.
 2 of 5 stars,

 Samsung SGH E700 (color: blue / silver)

-I got this phone from second hand.
-I liked this model because it was catchy and built with a foldable shell, like the classic Motorola.
-And it has two displays.
+I liked this shell because it reminded me on the classic Motorola.
+And it had two displays.
 The display on the front shows you the time / date and who’s calling.
 The main display is for your calls, organizer, phone book and SMS.
 One day I was walking down the street and it started raining so bad, it destroyed the display unfortunately.
 3 of 5 stars.

 Motorola StarTAC (color: black)